It was written, produced, and performed by artists born in the United States.

 Fast Car -- and the story of its recent revival -- is best told in several videos.
 The 1988 song is the second track on Tracy Chapman's eponymous 1990 album (CD/vinyl/cassette), which we played repeatedly in our home and (not-so-fast) car in the years after its release.

 Among the white folks who enjoyed the song was Chester Combs, a North Carolinian more or less my age.
-Like me, he played the song so much that it became one of his son's favorite songs.
-Luke Combs was born two years after Chapman released the song, the same year as it was released on the album.
+Like me, he played the song a lot.
+So much that it became one of his son's favorite songs.
+Luke Combs was born two years after Chapman first performed the song, the same year as it was released on the album.

 This version of the song did several things at once.
 It helped to earn awards and set records for Luke Combs.
 It earned Tracy Chapman Song of the Year from the Country Music Association -- something nice to go along with multiple nominations and one award from the Grammys and MTV a full generation earlier.